martinfiguerola/product-management-api/README.md

 ### API Endpoints
 - `GET /products`: Retrieve all products.
 - `GET /products/{id}`: Retrieve a specific product by ID.
+- - `GET /products/{productName}`: Retrieve a specific product by ID.
 - `POST /products`: Create a new product.
 - `PUT /products/{id}`: Update an existing product.
 - `DELETE /products/{id}`: Delete a product.